MicrosoftDocs/sdk-api/sdk-api-src/content/winsvc/nf-winsvc-controlservice.md

 The service control manager fills in the structure only when
-       <b>ControlService</b> returns zero and <a href="https://docs.microsoft.com/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a> returns one of the following error
+       <a href="https://docs.microsoft.com/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a> returns one of the following error
        codes: <b>NO_ERROR</b>, <b>ERROR_INVALID_SERVICE_CONTROL</b>,
        <b>ERROR_SERVICE_CANNOT_ACCEPT_CTRL</b>, or
        <b>ERROR_SERVICE_NOT_ACTIVE</b>.
 Otherwise, the structure is not filled in.